thecipikus/documentation/docs/manual/wordpress/faq-and-troubleshooting.rst

 Any page that uses TubePress needs to have ``tubepress.js`` loaded somewhere in the document.
 If this file is missing, your gallery's thumbnails won't respond to clicks.

-To diagnose if this if your problem, you can view your HTML source or use :ref:`firebug` to verify if this file is being loaded correctly.
+To diagnose if this if your problem, you can view your HTML source or use Firebug to verify if this file is being loaded correctly.
 The image below shows what a correct load will look like in Firebug.

 .. image:: images/troubleshooting/tubepress-js-load.png